Skip to content

 tool_support = true

-• enable — Whether to declare Sampling capability.
+• enable — Whether to enable the Sampling capability declaration.
 Default: disabled

-• task_name — Model task name used for Sampling requests.
+• task_name — The main program model task name used when executing Sampling requests.
 Default: "planner"

-• include_context_support — Whether to declare support for non-none includeContext semantics.
+• include_context_support — Whether to declare support for includeContext semantics other than none.
 Default: disabled

-• tool_support — Whether to declare support for continued tool use in Sampling.
+• tool_support — Whether to declare support for continuing to use tools within Sampling.
 Default: disabled

-Enabling Sampling means MCP servers can trigger model calls, incurring additional API costs.
-Make sure task_name points to a properly configured model task.
+Enabling Sampling means the MCP server can trigger MaiBot's model calls, incurring additional API costs.
+Ensure task_name points to a configured model task.

-Elicitation allows MCP servers to request the user to fill out a form or open a URL.
+Elicitation allows the MCP server to request users to fill out forms or open URLs in a browser.

 toml